two females at hotel check-in desk

 HOSP 1161Travel Geography & Culture-The Americas3

-HOSP 1162Travel Geography & Culture-Europe And Africa3
+HOSP 1162Travel Geography & Culture-Europe and Africa3

 HOSP 1163Travel Geography & Culture-Asia and Pacific3